 How To Setup Ableton With OBS No Latency (Windows Guide)

-If you’re on Windows, this method is slightly different and free.
-It’s also a lot easier to set this up than it is on Mac funnily enough – usually Mac is easier all round.
+If you're on Windows, this method is slightly different.
+It's also a lot easier to set this up than it is on Mac funnily enough – usually Mac is easier all round.